 This power is set out in section 37 of the Matrimonial Causes Act 1973, allowing the court to review any ‘disposition’ of assets intended to reduce the ‘financial relief’ of their spouse.

-In effect, this means that any transfer of money up to three years before the application to divorce can be taken into account when dividing assets in divorce.
+In effect, this means that any transfer of money up to three years before the application for divorce can be taken into account when dividing assets in a divorce.